What component of a rifle should you upgrade before anything else?

 Buyer’s Guide To Finding The Best Ruger 10/22 Triggers

 These are the most important factors to consider when looking for a new trigger for your Ruger 10/22 rifle.

 Trigger Pull Weight

-The trigger pull weight is the first thing to look for in a new trigger for your Ruger 10/22 because it is what you will notice first when you shoot the rifle.
-The trigger pull weight is basically the amount of force that is needed in order to pull back the trigger and fire the rifle.
+The trigger pull weight is the first thing to look for in a new trigger for your Ruger 10/22.
+It is what you will notice first when you shoot the rifle.
+The trigger pull weight is basically the amount of force that is needed in order to pull back the trigger and fire.

 The primary reason to upgrade your 10/22’s trigger in the first place will be in order to reduce the pull weight and make the rifle easier and more fun to shoot.
-As was noted previously, the standard pull weight on a 10/22 trigger from the factory is around six pounds, so you’ll want to get a new trigger with a shorter pull weight than that.
+The standard pull weight on a 10/22 trigger from the factory is around six pounds.
+So you’ll want to get a new trigger with a shorter pull weight than that.

-There are also adjustable triggers where you can customize the amount of travel before the firearm will be discharged.
-These will enable you to therefore set the triggers to your personal preference/
+There are also adjustable triggers where you can customize the amount of travel per shot.
+These will enable you to therefore set the triggers to your personal preference.

 In addition to having a shorter trigger pull weight, you’ll also want an upgraded trigger that has a shorter reset than the one offered by the factory as well.

-The ‘reset’ is when the trigger literally resets after being fired so that it may fire again.
+The “reset” is when the trigger literally resets after being shot so that it may fire again.
 In the case of a fully automatic firearm, there is no reset because bullets continuously exit the gun as it the trigger is being depressed.
 With a semi-automatic, only one round is fired with each trigger pull, and another round cannot be fired until the trigger has been reset.

 Bad triggers will have a reset that is nearly back to the original starting position of the trigger.
 When upgrading your 10/22 trigger, you’ll probably want a trigger pull with a shorter reset so you can send additional rounds downrange faster.